- Personal Safety and Situational Awareness Training for Front Desk Professionals

 Personal Safety & Security Awareness for Men & Women in the Workplace

-OSHA guidelines for workplace violence prevention aside, the reality is that the personal safety of your employees goes well beyond their time spent on at work.
+OSHA guidelines for workplace violence prevention aside, the reality is that the personal safety of your employees goes well beyond their time spent at work.
+Situational awareness is always key.

 Criminals will strike when it best suits them.
 This may include targeting your employees coming and going from the office, in elevators, seldom used stairwells or quiet parking structures.
 They may be victimized on their way to or from a clients office, followed from a rental car lot at the airport or face threats while going about any number of non work related activities.

 Employees who telecommute become complacent with regard to home safety making themselves “softer targets” and need to be trained in best safety and security practices when working from home.